set parameters

 “trim99” | Sets the highest 1% of values to the value of the 99th percentile.` |

-“PC1” | Removes the 1st principal component) can be performed with one call of the function, in the order specified by the user. |
+Multiple normalisation techniques can be applied within one call of the function, in the order specified by the user.

-We can then plot the same density curve for the CD3 marker using the normalised data.
+To check whether our transformation has worked, we can then plot the same density curve for the CD3 marker using the normalised data.

 # plot densities of CD3 for each image